 Structured inpatient and outpatient rehabilitation programs have enabled many individuals to work on their recovery.
 Usually, therapy, support groups, and medical assistance together help people with LSD addiction through the respective programs.

-Sober living homes offer a secure, well-structured setting wherein recovering individuals can be gradually introduced back into daily life.
+Sober living homes offer a secure, well-structured setting wherein recovering individuals can be gradually reintroduced back into daily life.
 In the homes, residents find supportive companionship, further therapy, and a drug-free environment that not only sustains sobriety but also lays a sound foundation for long-term recovery.